dj1yfk/WsprryPi/README.md

-# WsprryPi fork by DJ5CW adding QRSS transmitting capability
+# WsprryPi fork by DJ5CW adding QRSS / DFCW transmitting capability

 Added functionality:

-usage:  wspr -q sec callsign frequency
+usage:  wspr -q sec callsign frequency [offset]

 Transmits "callsign" on "frequency" in QRSS with a dot length of "sec".
+If the offset parameter (in Hz) is specified, the transmission will be in DFCW (FSK-CW).

 Original README from https://github.com/threeme3/WsprryPi below:
 ----------------------------------------------------------------